-Did you know that line caught albacore tuna is the best choice of tuna for you and for the planet?
+Did you know that line-caught albacore tuna is the best choice of tuna for you and the planet?
 Albacore tuna is the only tuna we process and sell at Bell Buoy.
-Not only is canned albacore tuna the best choice for tasty tuna fish sandwiches and lip-smacking good tuna casserole recipes, it is also fished responsibly, making it good for you and for the ocean.
+Not only is canned albacore tuna the best choice for tasty tuna fish sandwiches and lip-smacking good tuna casserole recipes, but it is also fished responsibly, making it good for you and the ocean.

 Before we get to our recipe, here are five facts about Bell Buoy's fresh and canned albacore tuna.
 If you are not already a fan of our canned tuna, these fun facts will have you singing the praises of albacore tuna in no time.

 The line caught albacore we process are young fish between 10 - 30 pounds, which means they don't have high quantities of mercury found in larger and older tuna.
 Mercury tends to increase in large predatory fish as the fish ages and grows.
 The Oregon Albacore Commission has numerous resources detailing the health benefits of albacore tuna.